ddthang94/BankManagementSystem/README.md

 # BankManagementSystem
-This is my course project using Java, JavaFX and MongoDB to develop a bank management software with basic functions
+This is my course project using Java, JavaFX and MySQL to develop a bank management software with basic functions